ZMedia Purwodadi

 6. Provide Staff Training and Support

-Teachers play a critical role in modelling digital wellness.
+Teachers play a essential role in modelling digital wellness.
 Professional development can include:

 • Recognising signs of digital fatigue or stress